Quinn McDowell: Coaching career

 In August 2016, McDowell was appointed assistant coach of the Virginia Wesleyan Marlins men's basketball team, effectively ending his playing career.
 Following the 2017–18 season, he accepted a position as the associate head coach at Taylor University in Upland, Indiana.
 In May 2019, he was appointed assistant coach of the Lehigh Mountain Hawks men's basketball team.
 Three years later, he joined the coaching staff at Longwood University.
+He spent two seasons at Longwood where he helped the Lancers win 20 games each season.
+In 2024, he took the head coaching job of the boys' varsity team at the Baylor School in Chattanooga, Tennessee.